dadamssg/c2-api-docs/README.md

 }
 ```

-Or come from fixture files.
+Or come from fixture files...
 ```js
 export default {
   path: '/people',